Looking for an interview-style corporate video?

 There are numerous types of corporate videos, each with their own nuances.
 In this guide we will be addressing the process of creating a standard interview-style corporate video.
 Depending on the type of corporate video that you wish to create, these steps may vary slightly, but the overall process will be very similar.

-Step #1: Initial Inquiry
+Step #1: Initial Enquiry

-The corporate video production process usually begins with an inquiry from the client, either by email or phone.
+The corporate video production process usually begins with an enquiry from the client, either by email or phone.
 During this initial conversation, the video production company will seek to learn more about the project.
 This includes the purpose of the video, the intended audience, what the client wants to communicate, and how they would like to communicate that message.

 One of the things that a video production company will need to know early on is the client’s budget.
 In video production, there is always a triangle of quality, time, and budget.
 A company that can afford to spend more may be able to have their video produced faster.
 If the company is on tighter budget, it can be possible to do something amazing for them, but it may take a little longer to produce.